Probing entanglement of a continuous basis system: Solutions

-thus we focus first on solving that generic case and after that we give the specific values to the coefficients.
-The liner partial differential equation can be placed in the following parametric form:
+where $\vec{\delta}_{\eps,\zeta} = (0,\eps,0,\zeta)^T$.
+We focus first on solving that generic case and after, we give the specific values to the involved coefficients regarding the particular cases of the differential equations above.
+The liner partial differential equation can be placed in the parametric form:

 where